chidipothuhareswathi/CSS_German_Food_Preference_project/README.md

-# German Food Reference project
+# German Food Preference project
 The similarity of the food preferences of Germans during Festival and Non-Festival times across 16 Regions and also looking for factors that influence similarity

 ## Getting Started